-Effective April 1, 2011, through our subsidiaries AEL and AIU, we entered into a reinsurance agreement with Maiden Insurance by which we cede to Maiden Insurance 40% of our European medical liability business, including business in force at April 1, 2011.
-The quota share had an initial term of one year, was renewed through March 31, 2014, automatically renews for one-year terms and can be terminated by either party upon four months' prior written notice.
-Maiden Insurance pays us a 5% ceding commission, and we earn a profit commission of 50% of the amount by which the ceded loss ratio is lower than 65%.
-We recorded approximately \$5.6 million of ceding commission and did not earn any profit commission during the year ended December 31, 2012 pursuant to this agreement.
+Effective April 1, 2011, we, through our subsidiaries AEL and AIU, entered into a reinsurance agreement with Maiden Insurance by which we cede to Maiden Insurance 40% of our European medical liability business, including business in force at April 1, 2011.
+The quota share had an initial term of one year and was renewed through March 31, 2015.
+The agreement can be terminated by either party on four months' prior written notice.
+Maiden Insurance pays us a 5% ceding commission, and we will earn a profit commission of 50% of the amount by which the ceded loss ratio is lower than 65%.
+During the year ended December 31, 2013, we recorded approximately \$5.6 million of ceding commission and did not earn any profit commission pursuant to this agreement.